farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 0x555555559080: 0x0000000000000000      0x0000000000000000
 ```

-The `edit` function will just edit a message's topic and body.
+The `edit` function will just edit a message's topic and body (in that order).
 No heap overflows or anything here, so it's a pretty uninteresting function.

 The `delete` function will free a message's topic and body, but it will not `NULL` out the message's pointer that is stored in the global `messages` array.
 This creates a UAF situation which we will use in the exploit.